 When looking at toys, keep in mind that fewer toys are going to benefit your children.
 Also, know that the key to picking out the best in toys is asking:

 “What can my child do with the toy?” rather than “What can the toy do for my child?”

 Age 0 – 1 year

-- Books Having a handful of board books is wonderful for little ones.
+- Books Having a handful of board books are wonderful for little ones.
 It’s proven to help them in so many ways and it’s a great way to teach how to take care of things (not chewing on them, not tearing them, putting them away when done, etc.).
 Children love to have their parents read to them and it’s also beneficial when you build book-reading into your daily routines.
 (After we read a book, it’s time for bed…) Our favorites have been Sandra Boynton Books.

 - Balls Children love throwing, rolling and kicking balls.
-It’s good to have one that requires 2 hands to hold and a couple that require one hand like these.
+It’s good to have one that requires 2 hands to hold and a couple that requires one hand like these.
 Bonus: these toys are often still interesting after the first year.

 - Soft crinkly toys Babies love the crinkly sound that some toys make.
 These are easy for baby to grab onto and have different parts to keep their interest, like silk tags, bells, etc.

 - Rattle Babies love making noise and in all honesty, a water bottle filled with rice or beans works just as well as something that has been purchased.

 - Teether It’s good to have something for baby to chew on.
 They are making discoveries with that mouth and it feels so good when teeth are coming in.